bbauska/front-end-web-ui/README.md

 \<meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no"\>

-The *viewport* meta tag ensures that the screen width is set to the device width and the content is rendered with this width in mind.
+The <i>viewport</i> meta tag ensures that the screen width is set to the device width and the content is rendered with this width in mind.

 This brings us to the second issue, designing the websites to be responsive to the size of the viewport.